knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 gzip CNGB1553_*.fastq
 ```

-Going back to FastQC, we can launch the graphical interface by simply executing ``fastqc`` on the Terminal command line.
+Going back to FastQC, we can launch the graphical interface by simply executing ``fastqc`` on the command line.
 However, it is often more convenient to use the software in the command-line mode.
 Execute the following commands in the Terminal:

     mkdir fastqc_raw
     fastqc -o fastqc_raw *.fastq.gz